 Prepaid cards can be filled with money, can be used globally, and are much easier to set up in comparison to other types of cards.
 Users who utilize these payment methods can be open to exploitation.
 Hackers who use sophisticated methods can easily take advantage of the anonymity provided by these cards.

 According to some reports, the fraud revolving around different types of prepaid cards reached around $103 million.
 This amount of fraud is in the United States alone.
-Financial services and institutions rely on old, manual, and insecure technology to monitor the transactions and verify customer identities to reduce the number of frauds.
+Financial services and institutions rely on old, manual, and insecure technology to monitor transactions and verify customer identities to reduce the number of frauds.
 If a lot of regulations are enforced in place, it will make it tougher for hackers to combat fraudulent card activities.

 The best thing is that reducing the risk faced by new payment methods and prepaid cards is not only possible, but it can also be really easy to reduce risks by using the right kind of technology.
-Making use of automated technology that can give you real-time insights into the frauds, reduce false positives and provide a holistic view of users to improve a positive customer experience.
+Making use of automated technology that can give you real-time insights into frauds, reduce false positives, and provide a holistic view of users to improve a positive customer experience.